 On making a complaint, you will be asked to provide your name and address (which will be kept confidential), together with details of your complaint.
-It is helpful at this point if you could be as precise as possible in order to aid our investigation, e.g. name or address of premises complained of, precise nature of complaint, and name or description of person complained of, if relevant.
+It is helpful if you could be as precise as possible in order to aid our investigation e.g. name or address of premises complained of, precise nature of complaint, and name or description of person complained of, if relevant.
 Whatever the circumstances, it is essential you contact us as soon as possible.
 Following the completion of any investigation you will be advised of the outcome of any action that has been taken.
-In the case of complaints about food products, it should be noted that any investigation will NOT address the question of compensation.
+In the case of complaints about food products, please note that any investigation will NOT address the question of compensation.

 Our commitment to you